 Once we had all the formalities configured it was a simple process of going into the build and deploy tab of the netlify settings for the website.

 Once configured it really a simple process of commit your changes to the repository and in a couple of minutes they are automatically deployed to the website.

-For the initial version of the website and to try and curb the excitement of my daughter who could wait for her little article to be published on the internet!
+For the initial version of the website and to try and curb the excitement of my daughter who could not wait for her first article to be published on the internet!
 We just copy and pasted the content she had created into the

 index.vue file.
 Committed the changes to the repository and waited for the magic to happen.

 We realize that we are not going to win any design awards and probably Pulitzer prizes for the content are not going to come anytime soon, but we did manage to have some fun on a cold and rainy November Saturday afternoon collaborating on this fun little side project.

 Personally, it was great fund spending time teaching my daughter about tech and blogging and it has definitely ignited something in her imagination and her inner entrepreneur as she has another 2 articles in process and a whole bunch of ideas she would like to implement on the site.

 In the follow up Gridsome â€“Explore Plugins to make life easy we'll take a look at how to integrate Tailwind CSS an open source highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

 Along with the implementing Netlify CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.